Michelle Holzapfel: Artistic style

 “I do not simply rely on the physical beauty of the burl, but see it in combination with its form.
 The form of a piece is informed by the inherent structure of the wood.”

 Holzapfel uses the materials, tools and techniques of woodworking to render images from daily life: textile, plant, animal and human forms.
-This vocabulary emphasizes the tactile possibilities of wood: from smoothly pleated forms and carved basketweave motifs to corduroy-textured surfaces.
-Through these efforts, she honors the spirit of my artisan ancestry and the quiet heroism of daily life while contributing to the changing forms of human culture.
+Her pieces emphasize the tactile aspect of wood: from smoothly pleated forms and carved basketweave motifs to corduroy-textured surfaces.
+These efforts honor the spirit of her artisan ancestry while still recognizing the changing nature of modern human culture.

 Holzapfel’s work deals with materiality but in unexpected ways.
 Several of her series actually mimic the textures of textiles, knitted fabrics, and baskets.
 On a more fundamental level, however, unlike many turners whose work celebrates the sensuality of the grain, Holzapfel goes beyond the surface patterns of her source materials: the crotches where branches emerge from tree trunks, spalted woods, and, most often, burls (rounded growths on trees characterized by abnormal grain patterns).

 Usually, the sculptures emerge from a single block of wood, primarily a local Vermont hardwood such as maple, birch, cherry, walnut, or beech, brought to Holzapfel by local loggers.
 At times, she turns the wood on the lathe to delineate its basic shape; other times, she uses the lathe simply as a carving tool.
 In general, she carves and manipulates the wood using techniques such as stippling, bleaching, burning, furrowing, and gouging to create rich repeat patterns, distinctive areas of light and shadow, and, most surprisingly, the illusion of assemblage.